This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 CREATE VECTOR INDEX vec_idx3 ON vec_table_ivf(c2) WITH (distance=l2, type=ivf_flat);

-The syntax for deleting a sparse vector index and a dense vector index is the same.
+The syntax for dropping a sparse vector index is as follows:

 DROP INDEX vec_idx1 ON vec_table;